 If you are going with a color other than yellow, check your local laws to make sure the color is not illegal.
 Red and blue might be specific to law enforcement only in your area.

 Lamin-X makes the install simple with the pre-cut 12 mil film that fits the fog light housing on the 4Runner.
-The Lamin-X protective film is impact resistant similar to a clear bra material, which should increase the protection on your fog light housing.
+The Lamin-X protective film is impact-resistant similar to a clear bra material, which should increase the protection of your fog light housing.

 The yellow and amber are both great choices that most owners choose.
 While yellow has a distinct look, amber may closely match the 4Runner parking light color depending on the type of bulb you have.